 5. Finally, you can arrange turkey pieces onto a warm platter to serve.
 Use the tongs to transfer and position pieces neatly to a platter.
 You can garnish your plated turkey with fresh sage, roast potatoes or anything of your choice.
-Now, your turkey is ready to serve for your delicious feasts.
+Now, your turkey is ready to serve for your delicious feast.

 How do you keep a turkey moist after cooking?